 As part of the preventative maintenance program, the District's crews visually assess the condition of assets within each lift station.
 Based on these assessments, crews will make recommendations for asset repair, rehabilitation, replacement, or a more formal condition assessment.
-Currently the District has budgeted for a more extensive condition assessment project to assess their lift stations and force mains as part of their capital plan in 2014 and 2015.
+A comprehensive Sewer Pump Station Master Plan (SPSMP) was completed in 2019 and results of the plan and condition assessment have been programmed into future capital project and expenditure plans.